Safety and reporting

 A Level 3 exercise involves all the organisations in a Level 2 exercise, but also includes full Government departmental involvement.
 These exercises may occur over several days and may move into the recovery phase of the emergency.

-EDF Energy is required by the Office for Nuclear Regulation to have suitable emergency arrangements for dealing with incidents involving irradiated fuel transport flasks
+EDF is required by the Office for Nuclear Regulation to have suitable emergency arrangements in place for responding to transport incidents.

 For more information, visit the RADSAFE website.